Fall Décor Flash Sale: Score Deals From The Little Market, Sunday Citizen & More - E! Online

 This black version of the ceramic pitcher is just so striking.
 You can never go wrong with black and this piece is incredibly versatile.
 Obviously, it's a pitcher, but it can also double as a vase.
 You can even just leave it empty to serve as a decorative item on your coffee table or book shelf.
 Typically, this would cost $50, but with our deal, you can spend just $37.50.

-Anaya Home Handwoven Textured Taupe Pillow
+Anaya Home Handwoven Textured Taupe Pillow Cover

 Anaya HomeSold By Anaya Home

-This textured pillow is handwoven by skilled artisans in the Haryana state.
+This textured pillow cover is handwoven by skilled artisans in the Haryana state.
 It is the perfect complement to so many different design aesthetics.
-Usually, this pillow costs $146.00, but you can get it for just $116.80 if you shop it here.
+Usually, this costs $146.00, but you can get it for just $116.80 if you shop it here.

-Anaya Home Hand Quilted Striped Cotton Pillow
+Anaya Home Hand Quilted Striped Cotton Pillow Cover

 Anaya HomeSold By Anaya Home

-Each stitch of this pillow is stitched by hand in a vertical stripe pattern on the cover with a blanket stitch on the edges.
-The hand-quilted striped cotton pillow is a perfect calming moment for any room where you enjoy some relaxation.
+Each stitch of this pillow cover is stitched by hand in a vertical stripe pattern on the cover with a blanket stitch on the edges.
+The hand-quilted striped cotton cover is a perfect calming moment for any room where you enjoy some relaxation.
 We got you a 20% discount on this one too.
 Usually, this costs $85, but you can get it for $68 instead.

-Anaya Home Handwoven Textured Taupe Pillow 14' x 40'
+Anaya Home Handwoven Textured Taupe Pillow Cover 14' x 40'

 Anaya HomeSold By Anaya Home

-This pillow is a subtle way to make a statement.
+This is a subtle way to make a statement.
 It's so simple, yet so incredibly unique.
-The handwoven pillow would be a comfortable and distinctive addition to any room in your home.
+The handwoven pillow cover would be a comfortable and distinctive addition to any room in your home.

 Sunday Citizen Braided Pom Pom Throw